Agriculture in Senegal

 Senegal continues to rely on rain-fed agriculture.
 Agriculture occupies about 75% of the workforce.
 Despite a relatively wide variety of agricultural production, most farmers produce for subsistence needs.
 Millet, rice, corn, and sorghum are the primary food crops grown in Senegal.
 Production is subject to drought and threats of pests such as locusts, birds, fruit flies, and white flies.
 Moreover, the effects of climate change in Senegal are expected to severely harm the agricultural economy due to extreme weather such as drought, as well as increased temperatures.

 Senegal is a net food importer, particularly for rice, which represents almost 75% of cereal imports.
 Peanuts, sugarcane, and cotton are important cash crops, and a wide variety of fruits and vegetables are grown for local and export markets.
-In 2006 gum arabic exports soared to $280 million, making it by far the leading agricultural export.
+In 2006, gum arabic exports soared to $280 million, making it by far the leading agricultural export.
 Green beans, industrial tomato, cherry tomato, melon, and mango are Senegal's main vegetable cash crops.
-The Casamance region, isolated from the rest of Senegal by Gambia, is an important agriculture producing area, but without the infrastructure or transportation links to improve its capacity.
+The Casamance region, isolated from the rest of Senegal by Gambia, is an important agricultural producing area, but without the infrastructure or transportation links to improve its capacity.

 Despite the lack of modernization of artisanal fishing, the fishing sector remains Senegal's main economic resource and major foreign exchange earner.
 The livestock and poultry sectors are relatively underdeveloped and have potential for modernization, development and growth.
 Senegal imports most of its milk and dairy products.
 The sector is inhibited due to low output and limited investments.
-The potential production of fauna and forest products is high and diversified and could, if well organized, benefit poor farmers in rural areas.
+The potential production of fauna and forest products is high and diversified, and could, if well organized, benefit poor farmers in rural areas.
 Although the agricultural sector was impacted by a locust invasion in 2004, it has recovered and gross agricultural production is expected to increase by 6.1% in 2006 and 5.1% in 2007.